IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 --- abstract

-   An IETF network slice may use a customized topology to describe intended resource reservation for connectivities between slice endpoints.
-Customized topologies enable customers to request shared resources among connections activated on demand and to customize the service paths in a network slice with an extensive level of control.
+   An IETF network slice may utilize customized topologies to express resource reservation intentions within the provider’s network.
+These customized topologies allow customers to request shared resources for future connections that can be flexibly allocated and customized.
+   Additionally, they provide an extensive level of control over underlay service paths within the network slice.

-   This document describes a YANG data model for managing and controlling customized topologies for IETF network slices defined in RFC YYYY.
+   This document describes a YANG data model for configuring customized topologies for IETF network slices defined in RFC YYYY.

    [RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-ietf-network-slices once it has been published.